 - Maintenance dose: 1/2 teaspoon daily for 4-5 weeks.

 If you see an improvement in your pet, continue at a rate of 1/2 teaspoon daily.

-You can buy Acemannan online and without a prescription at Amazon.com.
+You can find Acemannan online to purchase without a prescription.

 Sodium Ascorbate Vitamin C